Neogaeornis: Taxonomy

-N. wetzeli may also be the ancestor to the grebes or Podicipediformes.

 Most recent phylogenetic studies seem to favour its position as a basal loon.
 Alongside Polarornis and some yet unnamed Antarctic specimens, it seems to suggest a Gondwanan origin for this group.
 In 2017 a phylogenetic study Agnolín and colleagues have found Neogaeornis to be stem-anseriforms along with Polarornis, Australornis and Vegavis in the family Vegaviidae.
+Gerald Mayr suggested that it is uncertain whether Neogaeornis belongs to the family since the specimen shows traits of other bird groups including those of podicipediform and gaviiform, but if it were true, then both Neogaeornis and possibly the closely related Antarcticavis might represent vegaviids.